xubiker/petroscope/readme.md

 ## Panorama module

-This module is used for stitching geological images of polished sections into panoramas.
-The description will be added later.
+The panorama module is based on the automatic panoramic image stitching method that produces highly detailed panoramic images from a sequence of partially overlapping images of polished sections.

+### References

+The proposed method of panorama stitching is described in:
+- Nikolaev, G., Korshunov, D., and Khvostikov, A.: Automatic stitching of panoramas for geological images of polished sections, ISPRS Ann.
+Photogramm.
+Remote Sens.
+Spatial Inf.
+Sci., X-2/W1-2024, 39–46, 2024.
+[DOI](https://doi.org/10.5194/isprs-annals-X-2-W1-2024-39-2024)